cogent3/cogent3/tests/test_util/test_table.rst

     >>> t2.Header[1] = 'Data'
     Traceback (most recent call last):
-    RuntimeError: Table Header is immutable, use withNewColumns
+    RuntimeError: Table Header is immutable, use withNewHeader

 If you want to change the Header, use the ``withNewHeader`` method.
 This can be done one column at a time, or as a batch.
 The returned Table is identical aside from the modified column labels.